LLCampos/book-notes/algorithms-to-live-by.md

 ## Secretary Problem with Rejection
 * Same as Secretary Problem but candidates can reject you!

-**Solution:** If you have 50% chance of rejection, follow the **Secretary Problem** solution but start making offers after only 25% of the candidates were evaluated.
+**Solution:** If you have 50% chance of rejection, follow the Look-The-Leap Rule but start making offers after only 25% of the candidates were evaluated.

 **Quality of Solution:** This will lead to picking the best 25% of the time.